pkgdown/extra.css

 de_res_aml$volcano_plot

-case = "BRC",
+case = "CRC",

-correct = c("Sex", "Age"),
+correct = c("Sex", "Age"))

-case = "PRC",
+case = "LUNGC",

-correct = c("Sex", "Age"),
+correct = c("Sex", "Age"))

 de_res <- list("AML" = de_res_aml,

-de_summary <- plot_de_summary(de_res, disease_palette = "cancers12")
+de_summary <- hd_plot_de_summary(de_res, class_palette = "cancers12")

 de_summary$de_barplot